Water Street, Liverpool: History

 The street was one of the original seven streets that made up the medieval borough founded by King John in 1207, together with Castle Street, Old Hall Street, Chapel Street, High Street, Tithebarn Street and Dale Street.
 It was originally known as Bonk Street ('Bonk' being Lancastrian dialect for 'bank'), then Bank Street, and in the 1520s it was named Water Street.

 Liverpool's third custom house was situated at the bottom of Water Street in the 1700s, later being demolished when a new custom house was built with the creation of the Old Dock.
 In the 1790s, the Royal Mail Coach ran from Talbot Inn on Water Street, traveling to London in around 27 hours.

-Liverpool Tower was situated close to Water Street, and it was the widening of Water Street in 1820 that had lead to the tower's demolition the previous year.
+Liverpool Tower was situated close to Water Street, and it was the widening of Water Street in 1820 that had led to the tower's demolition the previous year.

 On 26 May 2025, a man drove into a crowd of pedestrians on the street during a victory parade for Liverpool F.C.'s win in the Premier League.
 According to Merseyside Police, 79 people were injured, 50 of whom were taken to hospital, and a 53-year-old white British man from West Derby was detained at the scene.